 - Place each triangle on your lined baking sheet approx. 2 inches apart.

 - Brush the tops of the scones with milk and sprinkle the tops with more coconut.

-- Bake for 15-20 minutes or until bottoms are browned and scones have puffed and set in the middle.
+- Then bake for 15-18 minutes or until bottoms are browned and scones have puffed and set in the middle.

 Scones can be frozen and rewarmed.